 When using tung oil make sure you are buying 100% tung oil, if it doesn’t say it’s 100% don’t buy it because it has already been thinned.

 How to apply Tung Oil to Wood:

-Like any project there is always the preparation step which should never be skipped.
-The wood should be free of oil, dirt, grease and any other contaminates.
-Tung Oil can not be applied over any other finish (vanish), it can only be applied to a previous coat of tung oil.
-To give you the best result of a previous finished surface, the surface should be stripped then cleaned with TSP (Trisodium Phosphate) and then sanded.
+Like any project, there is always the preparation step which should never be skipped.
+The wood should be free of oil, dirt, grease and any other contaminants.
+Tung Oil cannot be applied to any other finish (vanish), it can only be applied to a previous coat of tung oil.
+To give you the best result of a previously finished surface, the surface should be stripped then cleaned with TSP (Trisodium Phosphate) and then sanded.

 Since tung oil will highlight the wood grain, it will also highlight any blemishes and scratches that are on the wood.
 Therefore, take your time to prepare the wood by sanding before applying the oil.

 Here is my project all ready for tung oil.

 - Applying Tung Oil: